avcoder/unit03-lesson03/slides.md

 1. Commit changes: `git commit -m "add intro to fairy tale"`
    - How does `git status` compare now?
 1. To view commit history, run `git log`
-   - How does what `git log` outputs compare to when you `Cmd + Shift + P` and search/select "Git Graph: View Git Graph"
    - (To quit the terminal screen, you may have to press 'q')
 1. Discuss: What does `git add` and `git commit` do?